 Popular Australian Slang Words and Meanings

-Here are some popular Australian slang words with meanings and examples.
+Here are some popular Australian slang words with meanings and real-life examples for everyday practice.

 1. Mate